What Is Business Life Cycle ?

 #2 – Growth Stage

 This stage separates men from boys.
 Businesses that reach this stage have achieved market acceptability and revenue visibility.
 Cash flowCash FlowCash Flow is the amount of cash or cash equivalent generated & consumed by a Company over a given period.
 It proves to be a prerequisite for analyzing the business’s strength, profitability, & scope for betterment. generation accelerates at this stage, along with heavy investments in the business.
-During the business life cycle, a large amount of investment is also undertaken in the business by various investors and financial institutions.
-This is a high growth stage of the business and results in phenomenal growth in financial metrics before any competitor arrives, or the business loses its mojo.
+During the business life cycle, various investors and financial institutions also undertake a large amount of investment in the business.
+It is a high growth stage of the business and results in phenomenal growth in financial metrics before any competitor arrives or the business loses its mojo.

 #3 – Maturity Stage

-This stage is characterized by stable markets for the business, stable revenue generation, a highly acceptable customer base.
-This is the stage where revenue and profits are at their peak.
+Stable markets characterize this stage for the business, stable revenue generation, and a highly acceptable customer base.
+It is the stage of the business life cycle model where revenue and profits are at their peak.
 The business has a streamlined process and a stable source of income for its various investors.
-Normally businesses spent a lot many years in this stage.
-The majority of the world’s long-standing FMCG companies fall into this category.
+Normally businesses spend a lot of years in this stage.
+The majority of the world’s long-standing FMCGFMCGFast-moving consumer goods (FMCG) are non-durable consumer goods that sell like hotcakes as they usually come with a low price and high usability.
+Their examples include toothpaste, ready-to-make food, soap, cookie, notebook, chocolate, etc. companies fall into this category.

 #4 – Decline/Saturation Stage